Want to receive our city newsletter? Sign up here. Learn More

 Fern Garden

-4 species of native Ferns will be arranged under the shade of the existing trees highlighting their varying colors, textures, and sizes.
+4 species of native Ferns are arranged under the shade of the existing trees highlighting their varying colors, textures, and sizes.

 Hosta Garden

-6 different Hosta varieties will be displayed as a foreground to indigenous shrubs and native trees highlighting their contrasting colors and textures.
+6 different Hosta varieties are displayed as a foreground to indigenous shrubs and native trees highlighting their contrasting colors and textures.

 Azalea Garden

-Indica Azaleas will create a lush evergreen backdrop to most of the garden offering a pink-hued tapestry that will be seen from Main Street during the spring.
+Indica Azaleas create a lush evergreen backdrop to most of the garden offering a pink-hued tapestry that are seen from Main Street during the spring.

 Oak Forest